 7.0 Chemical - General (Major Ions)

-The water's general chemistry helps to characterize the water for treatment, taste, odour, and other aesthetics.
+The composition and concentration of general chemicals identify the water's chemical composition.
 This will vary among supply sources.
-Samples are collected, in duplicate, from treated water at the WTP, and submitted on a quarterly basis (January, April, July, and October).
+Samples are collected from treated water at the WTP and submitted on a quarterly basis (January, April, July, and October).